alexdevero/alex-devero-blog/blog-archives/archive-18/30-12-18--getting-started-with-php-the-easy-way-pt3.md

-# Getting started with PHP – The Easy Way Pt3
+# Getting Started with PHP the Easy Way Pt3 - OOP Pt1

 Do you want to learn PHP?
 Or, do you want to improve your current knowledge of PHP?
 This mini series will help you with both!
 In this part, you will learn about functions, OOP, classes.
 You will also learn about things such as class instances, inheritance and visibility types.
 Make the step towards PHP mastery!

 <!--
 Table of Contents:
 ## Functions
-## PHP, OOP and classes
+## PHP, OOP and classes pt1
 ### PHP & classes
 ### PHP & class instances
 ### Classes & $this
 ### Classes and inheritance
 ### Classes & visibility
 ### PHP Interfaces
-## Epilogue: Getting started with PHP - The Easy Way Pt3
+## Epilogue: Getting Started with PHP the Easy Way Pt3
 -->

+Getting Started with PHP the Easy Way [Part 1] (Variables & Data types).

-Getting started with PHP - The Easy Way [Part 2].
+Getting Started with PHP the Easy Way [Part 2] (Control Flow).

-Getting started with PHP - The Easy Way [Part 1].
+Getting Started with PHP the Easy Way [Part 4] (OOP Pt2 and Beyond).

 ## Functions